Simon-graiff/Mobile2/README.md

 ````
 The variables have to be declared final because they will be used in a callback.
 After that the query parameters are defined:
 ````
-Location userLocation = getUserPosition();
+ParseObject object = objectList.get(0);
+double mLong = object.getDouble("mLong");
+double mLat = object.getDouble("mLat");

-ParseGeoPoint point = new ParseGeoPoint(userLocation.getLatitude(), userLocation.getLongitude());
+ParseGeoPoint point = new ParseGeoPoint(mLong, mLat);
 ParseObject user = new ParseObject("User");
 user.put("location", point)
 ````
+The ParseObject object, mentioned in above code contains the latitude and longitude of the user's current position.
+Since the MainActivity works like a controller, this activity is responsible for fetching the current location, not the single fragments.
 The use of a ParseGeoPoint is pretty important.
 Goal of WhereU is providing as much events as possible.
 It is obvious that there is no sense in fetching all available events from the server and draw them to a map.
-So before the actual download a filter has to be used.
+So before the actual download, a filter has to be used.
 This filter is the user's current location.
 Fortunately Parse provides a special query parameter for searching for geo coordinates, which are in a certain range:
 ````
 query.whereWithinKilometers("geoPoint", queryParameter, 5);
 ````